Gnocchi with Pesto and Charred Cherry Tomatoes

 Like many of my most beloved meals, this one came about in the most basic, everyday sort of way.
 Pretty sure it was a rainy Monday.
-I needed to make dinner, really did not want to stop by the grocery store, and just happened to have these ingredients lying about:
+I needed to make dinner, really did not want to stop by the grocery store, and had these ingredients lying about:

 Needless to say, these are natural companions, and barely take any effort to throw together into a delicious dinner.
 But a simple extra step amps up this “thrown together” sort of meal and makes it worth repeating.

-Friends, if you have yet to embrace the goodness of oven-roasted cherry tomatoes, what are you waiting for?
-Try them.
-Love them.
+Friends, if you have yet to embrace the goodness of oven-roasted cherry tomatoes, get excited.
+To try them is to love them.
 Be prepared, because you’ll want to start adding them to everything. 🙂

 How to roast cherry tomatoes

-Typically, a cherry or grape tomato has some natural sweetness, even right off the counter.
-There’s a reason these are popular for snacking!
+Cherry and grape tomatoes have some natural sweetness, even right off the counter.
+There’s a reason they are popular for snacking!

 But, when you take the same little cherubs and roast them on high heat (we’re talking 450 degrees here – don’t be shy about cranking it up!), they become almost transcendent.
 Sizzling and slightly charred on the outside, a few will burst open.
-When they cool down a bit, their taste will be sweeter and more intense.
+When they cool down enough to pop into your mouth, their taste will be sweeter and more intense.
 The perfect little gem to mix into any pasta like this.
 They’re also amazing on top of pizza!

 Any rimmed baking sheet will work.
-This is my favorite (affiliate link) – I’ve used and abused it for at least a decade, as you can definitely tell by the finish!
-I love the ridged bottom and the substantial sides, and that it’s relatively small.
-A pan like this is easy to handle for small roasting jobs like these tomatoes or a side dish, and easy to fit in the sink afterwards.
+This is my favorite — I’ve used and abused it for at least a decade.
+I love the ridged bottom, substantial sides, and relatively small size.
+This makes it easy to handle for small roasting jobs like these tomatoes or a side dish, and easy to fit in the sink afterwards.

-This gnocchi recipe is terrific with both jarred and homemade pesto.
-This is my favorite homemade version with a “secret” ingredient that adds just a little zing!
-But you better believe I like to keep a jar of pesto in the pantry, too.
+That said, I definitely like to keep a jar of pesto in the pantry, too.
+It makes dinners like this quick and achievable on the busiest night!
 Just make it good quality.
-Delallo brand is my favorite.
-(Not sponsored – just a true love!
-I grew up down the road from their flagship store in Western Pennsylvania, and am such a fangirl.)
+Delallo is my hands-down favorite brand for both jarred pesto and shelf-stable gnocchi.
+(Not sponsored – just true love.
+I grew up down the road from their flagship store in Western Pennsylvania, and never miss a chance to stock up.)

 What to serve with pesto gnocchi

-Some might call this lazy, but honestly, I love to serve this with just a bit of chopped baby spinach on the side, as seen in the photos here.
-The spinach picks up a bit of pesto and olive oil from being nestled in next to the pasta, and the flavors complement each other well.
+Some might call this lazy, but I love to serve pesto gnocchi with just a bit of fresh baby spinach or arugula on the side.
+The greens pick up a bit of pesto if nestled next to the gnocchi, and the flavors complement each other well.

-If you try this gnocchi or any other recipe on the blog, please rate the recipe and leave a comment below.
-I love hearing from you, and other readers will benefit from your experience!
+If you try this pesto gnocchi, don’t forget to rate the recipe and leave a comment below.
+I love hearing how recipes turn out in your kitchen, and it helps other readers, too.

 Pesto Gnocchi with Charred Cherry Tomatoes

-- fresh basil and Parmesan cheese, for serving
+- fresh basil and Parmesan cheese optional for serving

-- Preheat oven to 450 degrees F. Spread out cherry tomatoes on a rimmed baking sheet, drizzle with approximately 1 Tablespoon olive oil, and sprinkle with kosher salt and black pepper.
-Stir briefly to coat the tomatoes, then roast in the oven for 10-12 minutes, just until tomatoes are slightly charred and burst.
+- Preheat oven to 450 degrees F. Spread cherry tomatoes on a rimmed baking sheet, drizzle with 1 tablespoon olive oil, and sprinkle lightly with salt and pepper.
+Toss briefly to coat, then roast for 10-12 minutes, just until tomatoes are slightly charred and a few have burst.
 Remove from the oven and set aside.

-- Meanwhile, in a large sauce pan, bring about 4 quarts of water to boil.
-Add a generous sprinkle of salt and the gnocchi.
-Cook for 2-3 minutes, just until all the gnocchi float to the water's surface.
+- Meanwhile, boil a large pot of well-salted water and cook gnocchi for 2-3 minutes, just until they float to the surface.
 Drain and set aside.

-- In the same sauce pan, warm the remaining 1 Tablespoon olive oil over medium-high heat.
-Add mushrooms and season with kosher salt and black pepper.
-Cook for 4-5 minutes, stirring occasionally, until the mushrooms are browned and slightly softened.
-Add pesto and stir well to combine; remove from heat.
+- Warm remaining 1 tablespoon olive oil in a skillet over medium-high heat.
+Add mushrooms and season lightly with salt and pepper.
+Cook for 4-5 minutes, stirring occasionally, until the mushrooms are browned and softened.
+Stir in pesto; remove from heat.

-- Add gnocchi and charred cherry tomatoes to the sauce pan and stir gently.
-Serve with fresh basil and grated Parmesan, as desired.
+- Add gnocchi and tomatoes to the skillet and stir gently.
+Serve immediately, garnishing with fresh basil and grated Parmesan, as desired.